 Who are the best Ruby on Rails experts on the Web?
 Who to follow?
 Where to find them?
 We did that research, so you don’t have to!

-Ruby on Rails also means great, collaborative community of developers from all around the world.
-That’s why we scanned through their blogs and social media profiles and created a list of the best Ruby on Rails experts to follow in 2018.
+Ruby on Rails also means also great, collaborative community of developers from all around the world.
+That’s why we scanned through their blogs and social media profiles and created a list of the best Ruby on Rails experts to follow in 2020.
 Please, enjoy!

 Let’s kick off with the official Ruby on Rails blog.
 It is probably the best way to keep up with all the Ruby-related news and releases.
 New updates are posted every week or so – make sure to follow RoR official Twitter account so you won’t miss anything!
 This one is a must-read for all the Ruby on Rails experts.

-RubyLand is YET another great aggregator of Ruby content created by Jonathan Rochkind.
+RubyLand is yet another great aggregator of Ruby content, created by Jonathan Rochkind.
 A new post appears there nearly every hour so sometimes it can be a bit overwhelming.
-Nevertheless, it is worth to check it from time to time (alternatively you can just follow their Twitter profile).
+Nevertheless, it's worth to check it from time to time (alternatively, you can just follow their Twitter profile).